 Key Elements Criteria Explanation 13.
-Management of Complex Claims The insurer should have systems and procedures in place to identify and manage complex and potentially complex claims at the earliest opportunity.
-The insurer is to: 13.1 Define a complex claim 13.2 Ensure the early identification of complex and potentially complex claims.
-13.3 Identify key stakeholders in the management of the worker's injury including the claims and and injury management process eg workers, employers, primary treating medical practitioner, IMC/WRP.
+Management of Complex Claims The Agency should have systems and procedures in place to identify and manage complex and potentially complex claims at the earliest opportunity.
+13.1 Define a complex claim 13.2 Support the early identification of complex and potentially complex claims.
+13.3 Identify key stakeholders in the management of the worker's injury including the claims and injury management process eg workers, employers, primary treating medical practitioner, IMC/WRP.
 13.4 Ensure the early appointment (no later than the time frame required by s143B of the Act) of an injury management co-ordinator and/or workplace rehabilitation provider with appropriate skills, experience and/or qualifications in respect to the nature of the worker's injury.
 13.5 Ensure regular contact with identified key stakeholders.
-13.6 Ensure systems are in place to regularly monitor and review complex claims.
-What constitutes a complex claim should be defined by the insurer.
+13.6 Ensure systems are in place to regularly monitor What constitutes a complex claim should be defined by the agency.
 For example a complex claim may be a claim where a worker has sustained a physical and psychological injury, has more than one physical injury, has a significant injury, has required surgery of a particular type, has co-morbidities or other significant health and return to work barriers.
 It may also include matters where liability determination affects ongoing injury management.
+14.The role and responsibility of the Fund Administration Agent 14.1 The Agency will have procedures to identify the roles and responsibilities of the Fund Administration Agent I. contact points II. role of the Fund Administration Agent III. exchange of information relating to the management of claims The Agency must develop procedures that define its arrangements for dealing with the Fund Administration Agent.
+These procedures should identify how the Agency will co-ordinate and manage the process and should include but not be limited to: • roles and responsibilities of key personnel • how the Agency will communicate with the Fund Administration Agent • how the Agency will manage the transfer of information and document exchange to the Fund Administration Agent • ensuring the Fund Administration Agent complies with any legislative obligations and time frames nominated in the Workers Rehabilitation and Compensation Act 1988 • how the Agency will address any non-conformance issues with the Fund Administration Agent.